-Police: Ecuadorian prison clash leaves at least 52 dead
+Ecuador battle between prison gangs leaves at least 58 dead

 “What is (President Guillermo) Lasso waiting for?
 That there are more deaths?″ said Maritza Vera, 62, whose son is an inmate. ”Have mercy, where are the human rights.
 We thought this was going to change, but it’s worse.”

 Ecuador has 40,000 inmates in its penitentiary system, of which about 8,500 are in Litoral.
-According to prison services’ data, facilities are overcrowded by 55% at the national level and 62% in the Litoral facility.
+According to prison services’ data, the Litoral prison was designed to hold only 5,000 people.

-Overall, Ecuador’s prisons had seen 230 deaths so far this year before Saturday’s massacre
+“I feel sad and in anguish because there is too much death,” Vera said.
+“We are desperate.”